Amity Institute

 • Be of good reputation and character.

 *There is one exception to this requirement.
-A teacher who is not working in his or her home country at the time of application, but has or will have completed an advanced degree in education or in an academic subject matter that he or she intends to teach within 12 months of his or her application submission date for the program MAY qualify if the meet all other requirements.
+A teacher who is not working in his or her home country at the time of application, but otherwise meets the qualifications for teaching at the primary (including pre-kindergarten) or secondary levels in schools in the home country; has had at least two years of full-time teaching experience within the past eight years; and, within 12 months of his or her application submission date for the program, has or will have completed an advanced degree (beyond a degree equivalent to a U.S. bachelor’s degree) in education or in an academic subject matter that he or she intends to teach or that is directly related to his or her teaching subject field.

 Overview: